 - Postpartum Women

 - Infants and children up to five years old

 - Live in Richland County or Ashland County

 - Must be at or below the WIC income guidelines

 |Family of 2||$2,456.00|

 How Do You Get WIC?

 Make an appointment at the WIC Clinic.
 During your appointment, you will talk with a WIC nutritionist.
-If eligible, based on where you live, you will receive coupons to buy nutritious foods at a local grocery store or pharmacy.
+If eligible, you will receive a WIC Nutrition Card (EBT Card) to buy nutritious foods at a local grocery store or pharmacy.